-A Promise Kept: A Pictorial Journey of the Coming of Christ by Insight for Living Ministries
+A Promise Kept: A Pictorial Journey of the Coming of Christ by Insight for Living Ministries softcover book

-Jesus:

-The Indescribable Gift

-by Charles R. Swindoll

-CD series

-The Season That Still

-Touches Hearts

-by Charles R. Swindoll
+Jesus: The Indescribable Gift by Charles R. Swindoll CD series

-CD series

-For these and related resources, visit www.insightworld.org/store or call USA 1-800-772-8888 • AUSTRALIA +61 3 9762 6613 • CANADA 1-800-663-7639 • UK +44 1306 640156

-For the 2021 broadcasts, this Searching the Scriptures study was developed by Brad Smith, writer, Searching the Scriptures Ministries, based upon the original outlines, charts, and transcripts of Charles R. Swindoll's messages.
+The Season That Still Touches Hearts by Charles R. Swindoll CD series For these and related resources, visit www.insightworld.org/store or call USA 1-800-772-8888 • AUSTRALIA +61 3 9762 6613 • CANADA 1-800-663-7639 • UK +44 1306 640156 For the 2021 and 2022 broadcasts, these Searching the Scriptures studies were developed by Brad Smith, writer, Searching the Scriptures Ministries, based upon the original outlines, charts, and transcripts of Charles R. Swindoll's messages.